aislingf15-gh/Project-Christmas-Cracker-v2/VERCEL_DEPLOYMENT.md

 1. Check Vercel Analytics for any errors
 2. Monitor database connection usage
 3. Watch for any API timeouts or failures
+4. Monitor prepared statement errors in Supabase logs

 ## Additional Notes

-- The app uses localStorage for user session management, which should work fine in production
+- The app now includes retry logic for database operations
+- Connection pooling is optimized for serverless environments
+- Prepared statement errors are handled gracefully with automatic reconnection
 - All API routes now have improved error logging to help debug issues
 - The debug endpoint will help identify configuration problems
+- **Important**: The Direct connection fully supports prepared statements, which eliminates the core issue

 ## Support